alltheplaces/alltheplaces/docs/SPIDER_NAMING.md

 is helpful to suffix your name with the
 [ISO alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
 for that country.
-For example,  if `great_name` only had outlets in South Africa, then spider file `great_name_za.py` should look something like:
+For example,  if `great_name` only had outlets in South Africa, then name the spider file `great_name_za.py`.
+Internally, it should look something like:

 ```python
 import scrapy